mesolitica/multimodal-LLM/README.md

 ## dataset

-We are from Malaysia, so our dataset focused on Malaysian context.
+We are from Malaysia, so our dataset focused on Malaysian context, but we will train bi-lingual.

 ### Audio instruction